lucia-auth/lucia/pages/sessions/basic.md

 ## Overview

 Sessions have an ID and secret.
-We're going to use a separate ID and secret to prevent any possibility of a timing attacks via string comparisons.
+We're using a separate ID and secret to prevent any possibility of a timing attacks.
 The secret is hashed before storage to minimize the impact of breaches and leaks.

 ```ts
 interface Session {